mzamoun/boottutorial/README.md

 # boottutorial

+run server by runing as java application the Application.java file.

 Test the application

 Now that the application is running, you can test it.
 You can use any REST client you wish.
 The following examples use the *nix tool curl.